jtang766/Moon/_posts/2014-04-04-understanding-atmospheric-neutralication-and-its-dependance.md

 	Table 1 – Particle ion concentrations.
 Abbreviations for site name are GLA: Glacier NP, GRA: Grand Canyon NP, PER: Perkinstown, SHE: Shenandoah NP, PEN: Penn State, GEO: Georgia Station.</figcaption>
 </figure></center>

 Naturalization of the atmosphere is important because it helps to maintain the pH level of rain water to about 5.6, which is the natural pH of rain.
 Acidity levels of acid rain below the pH of 5.6 will lead to harmful effects on human health, terrestrial and aquatic ecosystems.
-Calculations used to determine the acidity of the environment require complex calculations, which were conveniently available as an online model, known as E-AIM (Extended Aerosol Inorganics Model) [iv].
+Calculations used to determine the acidity of the environment require complex calculations, which were conveniently available as an online model, known as E-AIM (Extended Aerosol Inorganic Model) [iv].

 A drawback to our analysis was that only weekly measurements were available.
 This may not greatly affect the ion concentrations, however weekly averages of relative humanity for E-AIM are completely useless.
-For the spirt of understanding the particulate system, we analyzed the behavior of the system by setting the relative humanity at 70%, 80% and 90%.
+For the spirt of understanding the particulate system, we analyzed the behaviour of the system by setting the relative humanity at 70%, 80% and 90%.
 Due to the extensive procedure, only concentrations of Georgia Station were analyzed.

 Figure 2 shows the calculated pH values from the E-AIM model.
 Average pH for rainfall within the United State is about 4.3 by the EPA (Environmental Protection Agency).
 The wave-like pattern is a result of seasonal changes; during warmer seasons vegetation will naturally produce more ammonia resulting in a lower pH.